furysport/furya-dapp-2/README.md

 ## Introduction

-> **Warning**: Teritori is still under active development and should be used carefuly, with a Beta tester approach.
+> **Warning**: Furya is still under active development and should be used carefuly, with a Beta tester approach.

-**[Teritori dApp](https://www.teritori.com/)** is a all-in-one application providing various coordination & communication features for humans.
+**[Furya dApp](https://www.furya.com/)** is a all-in-one application providing various coordination & communication features for humans.
 In the future (v3) it will also be a privacy first messaging application built on top of [the Berty Protocol](https://berty.tech/docs/protocol/).

 - *Genesis Era - Beta (Web)* :
-    - Multichain NFT Marketplace v0.1 (Teritori Network first)
+    - Multichain NFT Marketplace v0.1 (Furya Network first)
     - The R!OT Play2Earn Experience: "Genesis Collection"
-    - Staking $TORI Tokens
+    - Staking $FURY Tokens
-    - Teritori Chain Governance (& Bounty Program)
+    - Furya Chain Governance (& Bounty Program)
-    - Teritori Name Service
+    - Furya Name Service
     - Rioters footer

 - *Enter the dApp - Desktop v1*
     - Community governed Launchpad for NFT Launches
-    - Multichain NFT Marketplace (Teritori Network, Cosmos chains, Solana, Ethereum)
+    - Multichain NFT Marketplace (Furya Network, Cosmos chains, Solana, Ethereum)
-    - Upgrading the R!OT Play2Earn Experience: "Defend the Teritori"
+    - Upgrading the R!OT Play2Earn Experience: "Defend the Furya"
     - dApp Store integrating dApps from Cosmos Ecosystem

 - *Enter the future - Desktop & Mobile v3*